 Below are the current standard and extended warranty programs offered by the major marine outboard manufacturers.
-For more detail on their programs, contact the local dealer or go to their website.
+For more detail on their programs and to find the best outboard warranty for your specific boat, contact the local dealer or go to their website.

 Standard warranty: 3 or 5 years depending on model; E-TEC G2 product line covered by 5 years incl. corrosion with no dealer-scheduled maintenance for 5 years or 500 hours.
 Extended warranty promotion: December 12, 2016 – March 31, 2017: 10-year, non-declining, factory-backed coverage on all Evinrude E-TEC and Evinrude E-TEC G2 engines; evinrude.com

 Standard warranty: “True 5” warranty program; 5-year, non-declining, factory-backed coverage; No extended warranty; marine.honda.com

 Standard warranty: 3 years limited warranty for outboards 350 hp and below.

 Extended warranty promotion: January 1 – March 31, 2017: Additional 2 years free Mercury® Product Protection Gold in addition to 3 years standard warranty on all new Mercury outboards at participating dealers. mercurymarine.com